 - 1. There is a clear distinction between multiple year appropriations and multi-year contracts.
 Proper analysis requires consideration of fiscal law issues independently from the type of contract use. - 2.
 Multiple year appropriations are those appropriations that expressly provide that they remain available for obligation for a definite period in excess of one fiscal year.
-Office of Management and Budget Circular A-11, Preparation, Submission, and Execution of the Budget, § 20.4(c) (2018).
+Office of Management and Budget Circular A-11, Preparation, Submission, and Execution of the Budget, § 20.4(c) (20221).
 See also DOD FMR, Vol. 3, Ch.
 13, para.
-130202.A.1.b. - 3.
-The multiple year appropriations usually provided to DOD include: - (1) Overseas, Humanitarian, Disaster, and Civic Aid: 2 years. - (2) Research, Development, Test, and Evaluation (RDT&E): 2 years. - (3) Procurement: 3 years. - (4) Military Construction: 5 years. - (5) Shipbuilding and Conversion, Navy: 5 years, except that certain obligations may be incurred for longer periods. - 4.
-Agencies must have all of the funds necessary for an entire given procurement to ensure stable production runs and lower costs.
-This policy is referred to as "full funding."
-DOD FMR, Vol. 2A, para.
-010202. - The Bona Fide Needs Rule and most of its exceptions apply to multiple year appropriations.
+3.2.1.1.2. - 3.
+The multiple year appropriations usually provided to DOD include: - (1) Overseas, Humanitarian, Disaster, and Civic Aid (OHDACA): 2 years. - (2) Research, Development, Test, and Evaluation (RDT&E): 2 years. - (3) Procurement: 3 years. - (4) Military Construction: 5 years. - (5) Shipbuilding and Conversion, Navy: 5 years, except that certain obligations may be incurred for longer periods.

+- 4. Full Funding of Procurement Programs.
+A budgeting rule that requires the total estimated cost of a, military useable end item, be funded in the fiscal year in which the item is procured.
+Under the full funding policy, the entire procurement cost of a weapon or piece of military equipment is to be funded in the year in which the item is budgeted.
+An end item budgeted in a fiscal year cannot depend upon a future years funding to complete the procurement.
+There are two general exceptions listed in the DOD FMR.
+DOD FMR, Vol. 2A, Ch.
+1, para.
+2.2 (010202).
+See Section IX below for a more robust discussion. - 5.
+The Bona Fide Needs Rule and most of its exceptions apply to multiple year appropriations.
 Honorable Byron, B-235678, 30 Jul 1990; Defense Technical Information Center-Availability of Two Year Appropriations, B-232024, 68 Comp.
 Gen. 170 (1989); Chairman, Committee on Appropriations, House of Representatives, B-132900, 55 Comp.
-Gen. 768 (1976).
+Gen. 768 (1976). - a.

-- a.
 A multiple year appropriation may only be expended for obligations properly incurred during the period of availability.
-Therefore, the FY 2019 RDT&E Army Appropriation (Pub.
-L. 115-245), which is available for obligation until 30 September 2020, may be obligated for the needs of FY 2019 and 2020; it is not available for the needs of FY 2021. - b.
-The statutory severable services exception, 10 U.S.C.
-2410a, does NOT apply to severable services contracts funded with multiple-year appropriations.
+Therefore, the FY 2023 RDT&E Army Appropriation (Pub.
+L. No. 117-328), which is available for obligation until 30 September 2024, may be obligated for the needs of FY 2023 and 2024; it is not available for the needs of FY 2025. - b.
+The statutory severable services exception, 10 U.S.C. § 3133, does NOT apply to severable services contracts funded with multiple-year appropriations.

 Severable Services Contracts, Comp.
 Gen. B-317636, 2009 CPD ¶ 89, 2009 WL 1140240, Apr.
 21, 2009. - 6.
 Administrative controls, including regulations, may impose independent restrictions on the use of multi-year funds.
 See, e.g., DOD FMR, Vol. 2A, Budget Formulation and Presentation.